-Tasks are often referred to as “gigs” here and the cost of the gigs here start a low as $5.
+Tasks are often referred to as “gigs” here and the cost of the gigs here starts as low as $5.

-You can charge extra for a faster delivery time, or add more services onto your service portfolio to get as many gigs as you possibly can.
+You can charge extra for a faster delivery time, or add more services to your service portfolio to get as many gigs as you possibly can.

 ProofreadingServices.com has both full-time and part-time online proofreading positions but all proofreaders must clear a 20-minute screening test before getting any work assigned to them.

-They have flexible working hours and pay-rate ranging from USD 19 to 46 per hour depending on turnaround time with the highest pay for the most urgent deadlines.
+They have flexible working hours and pay ranging from USD 19 to 46 per hour depending on turnaround time with the highest pay for the most urgent deadlines.

 LinkedIn is very useful when it comes to approaching small businesses.
 Here you can directly get in contact with the people you want to offer your services to, a.k.a. potential clients.

 All you have to do is curate your profile that reflects your skills and abilities.
-Also adding testimonials or examples of your work can increases your chances of getting hired.
+Also adding testimonials or examples of your work can increase your chances of getting hired.